 Another aspect of negative space is that it acts as an amplifier.
 It makes the overall composition more interesting than the sum of individual parts.

-When creating your arrangement, remember to also look at the shadows cast on the table or wall next to the arrangement.
+When creating your arrangement, observe the space around the arrangement too.
+Look at the shadows cast on the table or wall next to the arrangement.
 This can add to the overall aesthetics of a floral arrangement.

 That’s why in ikebana we become careful with the material we use.
-We carefully consider how much to use or leave out when making an arrangement.
+We carefully consider how much to use, leave out, or even remove when making an arrangement.
 It’s also why many consider ikebana arrangements to be minimalist.

 If you are a western floristry student needing to understand the use of negative space, it’d be a great idea to do a little study on Japanese style arrangements.
 It will give you insights into how to use negative space to the fullest effect.